sfu-natlang/SFUTranslate/README.md

 debug_mode: [true/false] if true tokenizer is deactivated and length filter is also applied to validation and test sets
 src_lang: the bi-letter language identifier for source langugage
 tgt_lang: the bi-letter language identifier for target langugage
-dataset_name: the name of the torchtext datasetname [currently supported: "multi30k16", "iwslt17", "wmt19_de_en", "wmt19_de_fr"]
+dataset_name: the name of the torch/text datasetname [currently supported: "multi30k16", "iwslt17", "wmt19_de_en", "wmt19_de_fr"]
 lowercase_data: [true/false] whether the dataset setences need to be lowercased or not
 src_tokenizer: the tokenizer to be used for the source side of parallel data [possible values: "generic"|"moses"|"pre_trained"|"spacy"|"bert"]
 tgt_tokenizer: the tokenizer to be used for the target side of parallel data [possible values: "generic"|"moses"|"pre_trained"|"spacy"|"bert"]